myrrlyn/website-content/index.md

 I work at the Sub-Zero Group as a senior embedded software engineer, where I develop the control and interface software for various kitchen appliances.
 I’m very excited to be returning to my embedded and human-tool roots!
+I am not currently looking for other opportunities.

 I’ve previously worked as a software engineer at Fastly on the H2O web server, at Amazon Web Services bringing Rust to embedded devices, and at Space Dynamics Laboratory building and operating research small-satellites.
 My [long-form résumé][resume] (PDF) is available if you’re interested in reading it.

-I also volunteer with a local Scout troop, teaching aquatics and wilderness travel.
+I also volunteer with a local Scout troop, where I teach aquatics and wilderness first aid.

 ## Contact Info